 A: To birds, all of which are lonely, solitary figures barely surviving in inhospitable places.
 The wilderness is often a biblical metaphor for places completely lacking in spiritual nourishment or activity and seems to apply to this very situation as well.

-Point: One of the things the Psalms teaches is to come to the Lord exactly as you are, not pretending to be something that you’re not.
+Application: Come to the Lord exactly as you are, not pretending to be something that you’re not.
 When we’re experiencing deep anguish or affliction of spirit, it’s best to present exactly that to the Lord.

 Read verses 8-11